 Benefits

-• AI-powered marketing tools
+- AI-powered marketing automation

 Pros